jaymalve/flickjs/packages/runtime/README.md

   done: boolean;
 }

-const todos = signal<Todo[]>([]);
+const todos = fx<Todo[]>([]);
 ```

 ## How It Works

 Flick's runtime uses a simple but effective reactivity system:

-1. **Signals** store values and track their dependents
+1. **Fx** store values and track their dependents
-2. **Effects** register themselves as dependents when they read signals
+2. **Run** registers themselves as dependents when they read fx
-3. When a signal updates via `.set()`, it notifies all dependent effects
+3. When an fx updates via `.set()`, it notifies all dependent run
-4. Effects re-run and update the DOM directly
+4. Run re-executes and updates the DOM directly

-This is called "fine-grained reactivity" because only the specific parts of the DOM that depend on changed signals are updated.
+This is called "fine-grained reactivity" because only the specific parts of the DOM that depend on changed fx are updated.
 There's no virtual DOM diffing.

 ## Bundle Size Impact

 The runtime adds minimal overhead to your bundle:

 - **Runtime**: ~300 bytes
-- **Per signal**: ~50 bytes
+- **Per fx**: ~50 bytes
-- **Per effect**: ~40 bytes
+- **Per run**: ~40 bytes

-A typical small app with 10 signals and 15 effects would add less than 1.5 KB to your bundle.
+A typical small app with 10 fx and 15 run would add less than 1.5 KB to your bundle.

 ## Browser Support